Numerical Quadrature for Singular Integrals on Fractals: Evaluation of singular integrals

 The separation parameter $R_{m,h}$ introduced in \eqref{eq:RmhDef} is used only in the statement of Corollary~\ref{cor:Jsingconvthm}, and is compared to other related parameters in Remark~\ref{rem:Rvalues}.
-The relative error and the behaviour of the bound in the limit $(d-t)\to0$ are analysed for the case of uniform IFSs in \S\ref{s:ErrVsCostSing}.
+The relative error and the behaviour of the bound in the limit $(d-t)\to0$ are analysed for the case of homogeneous IFSs with $\mu=\cH^d|_\Gamma$ in Subsection \ref{s:ErrVsCostSing}.